kprabhu-soundag/test/README.md

 # soundDMR

 There are a number of steps in our differential methylation pipeline that run through the use of in-house scripts.
-Make sure you have access to the latest version of the package and go through the installation steps below.
-This only needs to be done once.

 ## Pre-requisites
 We need to run Megalodon/Deep-Signal Plant to calculate methylation levels at each cytosine for each individual.
 If focussing on a small part fo the genome, these bed files must be subset using bedtools intersect to focus on specific regions of the genome.

+## Installation
+Make sure you have access to the latest version of the package and go through the installation steps below.
+This can be done either by downloading the tar file from our [github](https://github.com/SoundAg/DMR_analysis) page or by cloning it in your local environment.
+This only needs to be done once.

 <div class=".pkgdown-release">